cybernovaacademy/Cybersecurity-SOC-GRC-Portfolio/README.md

 ---

 ## How to Use This Repo
-1. Create a GitHub repository named exactly your GitHub username (for example, `AugustineEdeh`) so this README becomes your profile page. [web:16]
+1. Create a GitHub repository named exactly your GitHub username (for example, `JohnOnubogu`) so this README becomes your profile page. [web:16]
 2. Replace placeholder links (`yourusername`, example URLs) with your actual repositories and resources.
 3. Add screenshots to an `/images` directory and reference them in this README.
 4. Each week, add: